lx920/Disaster-Tweets-Glove-Embedding-RNN/README.md

 - Optimal learning rate of Adam optimizer

 The element range is set for 32 to 512, the learning rate range is set for [1e-2, 1e-3, 1e-4].\
-Set up objective, max_epoch, early stopping and validation split\
+Set up objective as val_accuracy, max_epoch, early stopping and validation split\
+After training, Hyperband search gives:
 - The optimal units is 288 and learning rate 0.0001

 # Model Building/Training